 Subdistrict Report

 Amber Pacheco from the Rio Grande Water Conservation District discussed the contacts with well owners for well rules and regulations exempt from commercial uses.
 The rules will go into effect next week on March 15th so owners need to have a plan in place.
-Subdistrict one raised their tax to $150/AF.
+Subdistrict one raised their fee to $150/AF.
 They were requested by the judge to hold more public hearings, etc. to show the community that they can use the charge.
 A budget hearing held on March 2nd and voted to leave it at that price.
 A compromise request to the board was denied.
 Subdistricts 2,3, & 6 are working on annual replacement plans.
 Higher pumping and depletions are expected with the current water situation.
 Subdistricts 4 & 5 recently filed first annual replacement plans for partial year, March 16-April 30th.
 Subdistrict 5 is still in process for finding replacement water, but Subdistrict 4 has completed theirs.
 A full annual replacement plan would still be possible after May if the partial year plan isn’t approved in time.

 Colorado Division of Water Resources Report